Recent ‘ARK: Survival Evolved’ Updates Hit Xbox One, New Crafting Skill Plus Lots Of Bug Fixes And More

 Other Changes

-Other significant changes a beam of light to mark a player’s fallen corpse when they die.
+Another significant change is a beam of light to mark a player’s fallen corpse when they die.
 This is enabled by default on all official servers, and player-run servers will need to turn the feature on deliberately.

 The music of ARK: Survival Evolved received a significant refresh.
 Studio Wildcard re-recorded the game’s soundtrack, composed by Gareth Coker, using a live orchestra at the famous Abbey Road Studios in London, England.